jscherff/cmdbc/QUICKSTART.md

 **CMDBc** runs on end-user workstations running **Microsoft Windows 7** or higher and should be invoked by a centralized management solution like **IBM BigFix**.

 ### Installation
-Save the appropriate executable file and the JSON configuration file to the desired installation folder, such as C:\CMDBc:
+Save the appropriate executable file and the JSON configuration file to the desired installation folder, such as C:\CMDBc.

 * [**`cmdbc.exe`**](https://github.com/jscherff/cmdbc/raw/master/i686/cmdbc.exe) (32-bit Windows 7 or higher)
 * [**`cmdbc.exe`**](https://github.com/jscherff/cmdbc/raw/master/x86_64/cmdbc.exe) (64-bit Windows 7 or higher)